-Well, this is embarrassing… The Monkey madness continues as I share my own release two months too late!
-It’s especially shameful when you consider it’s the first book I’ve released under the Fallen Monkey imprint!
+The Monkey madness continues as I share my first release under the Fallen Monkey imprint!

 That’s right.
 After working with three publishers in three years, I’ve decided to strike out into the vast book jungle on my own–for various reasons.
 This opportunity is quite exciting, and as I owe so much to this blog for guiding me by the paw toward publication, I never questioned what to name the imprint.

 And so, without further ado, I present to you the first title in the Fallen Monkey Press catalog…

 Summer, 1929.
 Murder isn’t on the menu when Chicago tycoon Ransom Warne hosts a dinner party at his country estate.
 But someone’s a victim—and everyone’s a suspect—when drinks and desires lead to disaster.